 Tip: Help your adolescent understand that disagreements are okay.
 Use conflicts to model how to respectfully and thoughtfully present different points of view.

 Remember: Some sullen behavior is normal, but sudden or prolonged changes in appetite and sleep patterns, complete withdrawal from family or friends, and extended periods of melancholy could indicate depression, substance abuse, or other problems, cautions Emanuele.

-When your tween dumps you for a new crew, he’ll probably experiment with a variety of new relationships—and the process may be dizzying as he tries to figure out where he belongs.
+When your tween dumps you for a new crew, they’ll probably experiment with a variety of new relationships—and the process may be dizzying as they try to figure out where they belong.